johnwatson484/azure-service-bus-test-client/README.md

 `Endpoint=sb://YOUR_HOSTNAME/;SharedAccessKeyName=KEYNAME;SharedAccessKey=KEY`

 ### Set the queue or topic name
-This is the queue or topic where the message will be sent to.
+This is the queue or topic where the message will be sent to or received from.

+## Sending a message
+### Message
+This is the message that will be sent to the specified resource and must be in JSON format.

 ### Set the message format
 Messages can be sent as JSON or stringified JSON.

-### Message
-This is the message that will be sent to the specified resource and must be in JSON format.
+### Set the number of copies of the message to send

+## Receiving a message
-### Entity
+### Subscription
-Messages can be sent to either a queue or topic.
+If messages are to be received from a topic, then set the subscription name.

+### Set the number of messages to receive

 ## Errors
 If invalid crendentials or malformed JSON is provided an error will be returned through the client.